savonet/liquidsoap-full/website/content/doc-1.3.5/install.md

 Installing Savonet/Liquidsoap
 =============================

+*Note* These instructions are from the documentation from liquidsoap `1.3.5`.
+Make sure to consult the instructions from the version you wish to install, most likely the latest stable release.

 You can install liquidsoap with OPAM (recommended) or from source, or using a package available for your distribution (not covered by this documentation).